pyzo/pyzo-website/pages/python_vs_matlab.md

 Because Python is open and free, it is very easy for other parties to design packages or other software tools that extend Python.
-It is possible to create applications using any of the mayor GUI libraries (e.g. [Qt](http://qt-project.org/)), use OpenGL, drive your USB port, etc. Another example is [Cython](http://www.cython.org/) to enhance the speed of algorithms by converting Python to C code, and cx_Freeze to create a standalone application from your source.
+It is possible to create applications using any of the mayor GUI libraries (e.g. [Qt](http://qt.io/)), use OpenGL, drive your USB port, etc. Another example is [Cython](http://www.cython.org/) to enhance the speed of algorithms by converting Python to C code, and PyInstaller to create a standalone application from your source.

 Each package is being developed by a different (but often overlapping)